 By following these steps, you can gain a comprehensive understanding of the market rates to help set prices effectively and competitively.

-Client Budgets and Expectations
+Client budgets and expectations

 Navigating client budgets and expectations requires balancing their financial limits with the value of your work.
 Effective communication is key.